bensonalec/goServe/README.md

 # goServe
-Statis web server with go, does simple serverux.
+Static web server with go, does simple servermux.
 I use this to host my personal site